consp1racy/android-support-preference/README.md

 ### Subscreen navigation

-<s>One solution is implemented in `PreferenceScreenNavigationStrategy.ReplaceRoot` class.
-This class will help you replace root preference in your preference fragment.</s>

-Another solution is implemented in `PreferenceScreenNavigationStrategy.ReplaceFragment` class.
+Possible solution is implemented in `PreferenceScreenNavigationStrategy.ReplaceFragment` class.
 This class will help you replace the whole preference fragment with a new instance with specified root preference.
-Unlike the first solution this one is using fragment transactions and back stack allowing for transition animations and saved states.
+It is using fragment transactions and back stack allowing for transition animations and saved states.

-Please review the sample project and javadoc of both solutions.

 ### Known issues with support library

-In appcompat-v7 r23.1.1 library there is a bug which prevents tinting of checkmarks in lists.
+In appcompat-v7 r23.1.1 and r24.1.x there is a bug which prevents tinting of checkmarks in lists.
 Call `Fixes.updateLayoutInflaterFactory(getLayoutInflater())` right after `super.onCreate(savedInstanceState)` in your Activity.